OlumideOsuntuyi/SimpleProgressBar/README.md

 ## Getting Started

+1. Install the unity package
-1. Attach the `SimpleProgressBar` script to a GameObject in your scene.
+2. Attach the `SimpleProgressBar` script to a GameObject in your scene.
-2. Customize the various settings in the Inspector to tailor the progress bar to your needs.
+3. Customize the various settings in the Inspector to tailor the progress bar to your needs.

 ## Script Details